remy/polyfills/README.md

 ## Component Installation

-You can instoll polyfills using component:
+You can install polyfills using component:

 ```
 component install remy/polyfills